 1. Indeed, see Putnam (2012) for an explicit rejection of key elements of the argument as presented here.
 Still, the argument presented here is influential in the contemporary literature.
 (Think of the attribution to Quine and Putnam as an acknowledgement of intellectual debts rather than an indication that the argument, as presented, would be endorsed in every detail by either Quine or Putnam.)

 2. Most scientific realists accept inference to the best explanation.
 Indeed, it might be said that inference to the best explanation is the cornerstone of scientific realism.
-But, as we saw in note 1, inference to the best explanation may be seen as a kind of indispensability argument, so any realist who accepts the former while rejecting the latter is in a somewhat delicate position.
+But, as already noted, inference to the best explanation may be seen as a kind of indispensability argument, so any realist who accepts the former while rejecting the latter is in a somewhat delicate position.

 3. This theorem states that relative to a partition of the vocabulary of an axiomatizable theory T into two classes, t and o (theoretical and observational, say) there exists an axiomatizable theory T* in the language whose only non-logical vocabulary is o, of all and only the consequences of T that are expressible in o alone.
-If the vocabulary of the theory can be partitioned in the way that Craig's theorem requires, then the theory can be reaxiomatized so that apparent reference to any given theoretical entity is eliminated.
-See Field (1980, p.
-8) for further details.
+If the vocabulary of the theory can be partitioned in the way that Craig’s theorem requires, then the theory can be reaxiomatized so that apparent reference to any given theoretical entity is eliminated.
+See Putnam (1965) and Field (2016, pp. 7–8) for further details.

 4. It turns out that the details of the formulation of naturalism are crucial to the argument.
 See Maddy (1998) for a slightly different formulation that doesn’t support the conclusion of the Quine-Putnam argument.